geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab2_Ex2_Monitor_Office_365.md

 7. Wait for the delivery failure message to appear in Holly’s Inbox, then double-click the message to open it in a new window.
 This will make it easier to copy the text of the message in the next step.

-8. In the **Underliverable: &lt;subject of message&gt;** window, select the text in the body of the message starting after “**Original message headers**” through the end of the message.
+8. In the **Underliverable: {subject of message}** window, select the text in the body of the message starting after “**Original message headers**” through the end of the message.
 With this text selected, press **Ctrl+C** to copy it to the clipboard.

 9. Close the message window.